Table of Contents

 • Financial projections and expected growth

 Remember that getting a business grant can hinge on how you present your business.
-Your business plan, along with the details you include in your application, are your chance to make a strong case for why you should receive funding.
+Your multi-year business plan, along with the details you include in your application, is your chance to make a strong case for why you should receive funding.

 6. Complete the Grant Application